Baby boomers still get high, but their drug of choice is different.

 There you have it in a nutshell.
 Aging, injured, and ill boomers escape through drugs like Xanax, Zoloft, and Oxycodone instead of expanding their minds with hallucinogens as they did in their youth.

 Is this a good thing?
-Perhaps not – with common side effects such as dizziness, dry mouth, blurred speech, sexual disfunction, and so on, it’s time for boomers to take a look at natural ways to control anxiety and other minor ailments.
+Perhaps not – with common side effects such as dizziness, dry mouth, slurred speech, sexual dysfunction, and so on, it’s time for boomers to take a look at natural ways to control anxiety and other minor ailments.

-Although cannibis, the popular weed of the 60s, is not as popular as prescription drugs, it remains high on the list of ways for boomers to get high.
+Although cannabis, the popular weed of the 60s, is not as popular as prescription drugs, it remains high on the list of ways for boomers to get high.

 According to SAMHSA, Substance Abuse and Mental Health Services Administration, over 3 million adults over 50 have smoked illegal pot at some time in the last year.
 (How they gather this information is a question I’m still pondering, as answering in the affirmative could render you in prison.)

-The positive side of these statistics is knowing that these pot smokers are fearless and willing to go against the status quo.
+The positive side of these statistics is knowing that these pot smokers are fearless and willing to go against the status quo to relieve their pain.

 Boomers have been told since childhood that marijuana is taboo.
-Despite that, the over 50 crowd takes the risk of buying illegal cannibis.
+Despite that, the over 50 crowd takes the risk of buying illegal cannabis.

 Smoking weed remains a controversial subject in the United States.

-I don’t know how many boomers are smoking pot for recreation, or how many are using cannibis for medicinal purposes.
+I don’t know how many boomers are smoking pot for recreation, or how many are using cannabis for medicinal purposes.